 RATIONAL cooking systems are used exclusively in the commercial sector.
-RATIONAL's main activities can thus be assigned to the NACE code C28.93.
-The NACE code C28.93 is not explicitly listed in Annex 1 of the delegated act made under Article 10 of the EU Taxonomy Regulation.
+RATIONAL's main activities can thus be assigned to the NACE code C28.9.3 (Manufacture of machinery for food, beverage and tobacco processing).
+The NACE code C28.9.3 is not explicitly listed in Annex 1 of the delegated act made under Article 10 of the EU Taxonomy Regulation.
 The manufacture and distribution of RATIONAL cooking systems may be "enabling economic activities" and thus taxonomy-eligible.